spmaniato/cs2024_ros_cpp_project/README.md

 It comprises three ROS ([Robot Operating System)](http://wiki.ros.org/) packages:

 * The `cpp_controller` package is the meat of the project.
-It contains a simple action server, written in C++, for steering a robot (the turtle in TurtleSim) between a series of 2D waypoints.
+It contains a simple action server, written in C++.
+Upon request, it steers the robot (the turtle in TurtleSim) between a series of 2D waypoints.
 * The `cpp_controller_msgs` defines the `WaypointFollowing` action interface.
 * The `py_controller_client` is there to house a simple Python action client to the C++ server.
 The list of waypoints is defined by the client and sent to the server via the aforementioned action interface.